yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 When an error occurs, stop, read it out loud and explain how you determine what happened.
 Mark which part of the error text gives you the clue that helps you diagnose and resolve it.
 You can also involve the learners in the problem-solving by asking them what they think went wrong and how it can be fixed.

-You can also use that moment to do a "live searching" lesson.
+You can also use that moment to do a "live searching".
 In this lesson you show how to search for an error on the internet, how to refine that search, how to read the results and determine which one is the closest to your problem.
 Here you can learn how to read the help function and how to read a question and the Stack Overflow answers.

 Also, as mentioned in previous points, if a student has the error, you can ask they to share their screen (if they are ok with this option) and the whole class work together to solve it using these strategies.

+Once you have given a lesson several times, you’re unlikely to make anything other than basic typing mistakes (which can still be informative).
+You can try to remember past mistakes and make them deliberately, but that often feels forced.
+An alternative approach is twitch coding: ask learners one by one to tell you what to type next.
+This is pretty much guaranteed to get you into some kind of trouble.

+## conclusions